rodber/blog/_posts/2022/2022-12-07-chevere-router.md

 ## Features

 * Define path, name, view, middleware and HTTP method to controller binding using named arguments.
-* HTTP method binding works with [HttpControllerInterface](https://chevere.org/library/http-controller.html) objects.
+* HTTP method binding works with [Http Controller](https://chevere.org/packages/http#controller) objects.
 * Wildcards (`{id}` in the code above) inherits regex from parameter attributes at controller layer.
   * Can be implicit (`{id}`) or explicit (`{id:[0-9]+}`).
   * Detects conflicts for all endpoints.